Symplectic capacities, unperturbed curves, and convex toric domains: The capacity

 \begin{definition} If $M$ is any symplectic manifold, we put where the supremum is over all Liouville domains $X$ with nondegenerate contact boundary for which there exists a symplectic embedding $X \hooksymp M$. \end{definition}

-\NI Evidently the above definition is consistent with Definition~\ref{def:gt} when $X$ is a Liouville domain with nondegenerate contact boundary.
+\NI Evidently the above definition is consistent with Definition~\ref{def:gt} when $X$ is a Liouville domain with nondegenerate contact boundary (assuming Proposition~\ref{prop:mtone} below).
 It is also immediate that $\gt_k(M)$ is a symplectomorphism invariant (in particular, in the case of a Liouville domain $(X,\la)$, $\gt_k(X)$ depends on the symplectic form $d\la$ but not on its primitive $\la$).

-\begin{rmk}[Local tangency versus skinny ellipsoidal constraints] In light of \S\ref{subsec:loc_tang_and_E_sk}, to first approximation we can trade the local tangency constraint $\lll \T^{(m)}p\rrr$ in Definition~\ref{def:gt} with a skinny ellipsoidal constraint $\lll (m)\rrr_E$.
+\begin{rmk}[Local tangency versus skinny ellipsoidal constraints] In light of \S\ref{subsec:loc_tang_and_E_sk}, to first approximation we can trade (at least in dimension four) the local tangency constraint $\lll \T^{(m)}p\rrr$ in Definition~\ref{def:gt} with a skinny ellipsoidal constraint $\lll (m)\rrr_E$.
 However, the resulting invariant is not immediately equivalent without additional assumptions, and in fact our proof of monotonicity in \S\ref{subsec:mtone} does not a priori apply to skinny ellipsoidal constraints due to the possibility of extra negative ends which bound pseudoholomorphic planes in lower levels.
 Nevertheless, it will be fruitful to utilize skinny ellipsoidal constraints in \S\ref{sec:constructing_curves} when computing $\gt_k$ for convex toric domains, and in that setting the relevant moduli spaces are sufficiently nice so that Proposition~\ref{prop:T=E} applies. \end{rmk}